eaguirre12/CUNY-Js5/Arduino/sap_flow_V3_0/Notes.md

     Other behaviors
         If the RTC lost power, it will record the error but still take the measurement If there is an error during startup, it will display the error for 1 minute then turn off anyway

+What's the order that I should set things up?
+    If any error happens, I want to blink the error LED for 1 minute then power down.
+So I want to set the alarm to wake up again.
+So RTC should be first.
+    If any error happens, I want to report it to the SD card.
+So the SD should be first.
+    The LEDs can't fail (except for the NeoPixel), so they should be early.

+## 2025-06-02

+Ah!
+The SCK, MOSI, and MISO pins that I used for the mux are also used for the SD on the M0!